Chris Cortez (baseball): Professional career

 The Los Angeles Angels drafted Cortez in the second round of the 2024 Major League Baseball draft, the 45th overall pick.
 He signed with the organization on July 18 for a $1,597,500 bonus, below the league-recommended $2,072,800 slot value.

 Cortez made his professional debut 2025 with High-A Tri-City Dust Devils, and spent his first professional season there.
 He posted a 4.28 ERA with 114 strikeouts and 84 walks in 113 2/3 innings, converting to a starting pitcher although he mainly pitched as a relief pitcher in college.
+He returned to Tri-City to open the 2026 season and was promoted to the Double-A Rocket City Trash Pandas in May.
+Following his promotion to Rocket City, Cortez began pitching out of the bullpen.